michaelabiaw/kashes2016/README.md

 - 👋 Hi, I’m Michael from Ghana
 - 👀 I’m interested in writing software that solves problem in a creative way
-- 🌱 I’m currently learning python, javascript, postgres
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me on www.linkedIn.com/in/michaelabiaw

 ## skills
-⚛ Python
+ Python
-⚛ MySQL
+ MySQL
-⚛ PostgreSQL
+ PostgreSQL
-⚛ HTML, CSS,JS
+ HTML, CSS,JS
+ VScode